Abhijit20112003/qrcode-api/README.md

 The QR code API will return a QR code image in PNG format.
 The response will also include a header Content-Type: image/png

 # Error Handling

+If there is an error with your request, the API will return a JSON object with an error message.